alexgeorgousis/dotfiles/README.md

 ## Linux
 ### Could not find 'openssl'
 I first encountered this problem on PopOS while trying to install the [sccache rust crate](https://github.com/mozilla/sccache) via `cargo install sccache`.
+But I assume it could could happen with other packages that depend on `openssl`.

 Solution: `sudo apt install libssl-dev` ([source](https://github.com/mozilla/sccache))